sathish136/TeamSpy/replit.md

-# Employee Monitoring Dashboard
+# WorkView - Employee Monitoring Dashboard

 ## Overview

 This is a modern employee monitoring dashboard application built as a full-stack TypeScript project.
 The application provides real-time tracking of employee activities, time management, and productivity analytics similar to enterprise monitoring solutions like Teramind.
+The system has been rebranded as "WorkView" with an improved professional blue color scheme.

 ## User Preferences